Aloud and Allowed

 Getting Aloud and Allowed Wrong Is a Howler

 The term out loud is an adverbial phrase meaning aloud.
 The term is not out loudly.
-For example:- LOL means Laugh Out Loud.
+For example: Read more about LOL than you'll ever need to know.